-The low level data channel circuit 300, as shown in FIG. 9, supports the bidirectional transfer of data to and from the individual heads 20 of the actuator sub-assembly 16, 18, 20.
-In brief, the write data path for data being written to the rotating media is through an ENDEC 251 where the serial data is encoded, to a data separator 260 where the encoded data is combined with the data clock signal, and finally to a multiplexor 268 for routing to a specific head 20.
+The low level data channel circuit 300, as shown in FIG. 9, supports the bidirectional transfer of data to and from the individual heads 20 of the actuator subassembly 16, 18, 20.
+In brief, the write data path for data being written to the rotating media is through an ENDEC 251 where the serial data is encoded, to a data separator 260 where the encoded ${30}$ data is combined with the data clock signal, and finally to a multiplexor 268 for routing to a specific head 20.

-Similarly, the read data path begins with data, originating from a specific one of the heads, being selected for transfer to a pulse detector 276 for initial wave form shaping, to the data separator 260 for extraction of the read data clock signal and finally back to the ENDEC 251 for decoding back into NRZ data before being provided to the disk controller 112.
+Similarly, the read data path begins with data, originating from a specific one of the heads, being selected for transfer to a pulse detector 276 for initial wave form shaping, to the 35 data separator 260 for extraction of the read data clock signal and finally back to the ENDEC 251 for decoding back into NRZ data before being provided to the disk controller 112.

-In greater detail, the ENDEC (preferably an AICtec, Inc.) is responsive to the write and read gate signals generated by the disk controller 112 and provided via the control lines 126, 128.
-On receipt of the write gate signal, the ENDEC 251 begins converting NRZ data received from the disk controller 112 via NRZ data line 130 to a 2,7 RLL data format.
+In greater detail, the ENDEC (preferably an AIC-270 2,7 RLL Encoder/Decoder available form Adaptec, Inc.) is responsive to the write and read gate signals generated by the disk controller 112 and provided via the control lines 126, 128.
+On receipt of the write gate signal, the ENDEC 251 begins converting NRZ data received from the disk controller 112 via NRZ data line 130 to a 2,7 RLL data 45 network 282, with the exception of the capacitor 280, is a format.
 The encoded data is then provided to the data separator 260.
-The data separator utilized in the preferred embodiments of the present invention is a conventionally constructed application specific integrated circuit (ASIC) utilizing the macro function libraries of Ferranti, Inc. 1500 Green Hills Rd., Scotts Valley, Cailf.
-95066 as described in Ferranti ULA, Design Manual, R series, Document A/F102 issue 1.003, April 1989.
-The data separator 260 and the voltage controlled oscillator (VCO) 262, together, are functionally equivalent to the National Semiconductor NS8462 Data Separator and a conventional crystal controlled clock generator.
-The VCO 262 is preferably a discrete component voltage controlled oscillator, 45 utilizing a charge pump to convert the input digital clock stream to a VCO control level, of conventional design.
-The use of a discrete component VCO design was chosen over the use of the VCO internal to the NS8462 to permit a perceived greater control over the VCO's jitter tolerance specification.
-Another reason for chosing to use the ASIC data separator 260 was that it allowed precompensation to be used; pre-compensation is a conventional feature of disk drive data separators that is not available with the NS8462.
-Finally, the use of the ASIC ASIC data separator 262 allows a conventional 16 MHz crystal controlled clock generator to be placed on-chip.
+The data separator utilized in the preferred embodiments of the present invention is a conventionally constructed application specific integrated circuit (ASIC) utilizing the macro function libraries of Ferranti, Inc. 50 (address).
+The data separator 260 and the voltage controlled oscillator (VCO) 262, together, are functionally equivalent to the National Semiconductor NS8462 Data Separator and a conventional crystal controller clock generator.
+The VCO 262 is preferably a discrete component voltage controlled 55 oscillator, utilizing a charge pump to convert the input digital clock stream to a VCO control level, of conventional design.
+The use of a discrete component VCO design was chosen over the sue of the VCO internal to the NS8462 to permit a perceived greater control over the VCO's jitter 60 tolerance specification.
+Another reason for choosing to use the data separator 260 was that it allowed pre-compensation to be used; pre-compensation is a conventional feature of disk drive data separators that is not available with the NS8462.
+Finally, the use of the ASIC ASIC data separator 65 262 allows a conventional 16 MHz crystal controlled clock generator to be placed on-chip.
 Since the NS8462 does not itself provide a clock generator function, an external, though conventional, clock generator would be needed.